zeus86/hexagon-dna-pcb/README.md

 ![Rendered PCB](/img/hex-dna-pcb-render.png)

 As the PCB is within the 10x10cm-boundaries, you can have them manufactured very cheaply from your favorite PCB-manufacturer.
-I paid around 5$ (+shipping) for 10 PCBs on JLCPCB, which is supercheap, and the quality is superb.
+I initially ordered 10 PCBs at JLCPCB for around 5$ (+shipping), which is supercheap, and the quality is superb.
+However, someone at PCBWAY has found my project on printables and contacted me if I was interested in trying out their quality.
+As I needed some more PCBs anyways, and I happily aggreed.
+I mean what can I say: It is absolutely impressive how far hobby-level pcb-manufacturing has come.
+All PCBs, be it from PCBWAY or JLCPCB ar absolutely immmaculate and much nicer as what you get inside of commercial products.
+For that price ordering PCBs have become as easy as it can get, and you get absolutely superb quality.
+Some closeup-images can be found in [here](/img).
+The white PCBs are the corrected version (from pcbway) with the power-pinouts mirrored, so that JST-XH-Plugs fit the right way around, the purple ones are the first version (from jlcpcb).
+All of them function perfectly fine, and I like the white as much as the purple ones.
+I really should try out some other colors next time :) .

 ![Actual PCB](/img/hex-dna-pcb.jpg)